Netlia/documentation/DeviceComunication/DeviceComunication.md

 Any configurations that were set by messages from the server are deleted.
 So are all the counters in the messages.

+A reboot will cause all processes to abort.
+For example, if the restart button is pressed after a hard restart, the device does not send a transport message, but sends a restart message, and the device then behaves like after a standard restart.

 ### Hard restart

 A hard restart occurs by removing the battery or by completely discharging the battery and then draining the device's capacitors.